capejs/capejs/content/tutorials/capejs_primer/22_reordering3.md

   }
 ```

-I added 2 lines starting from `else` of last half of the method.
+I added two lines starting from `else` of last half of the method.

 ```javascript
     else m.onclick(e => this.agent.patch('move_higher', task.id));